-Retailers and brands in this industry make a lot of money by aggressively selling low quality and cheaply made clothes without much consideration for the environment.
+Retailers and brands in this industry make a lot of money by aggressively selling low quality and cheaply made new clothes without much consideration for the environment.

-How Does Fast Fashion Affect the Environment?
+How Does the Fast Fashion Industry Affect the Environment?

 Fast Fashion Facts: General Production and Climate Impact

-- The fashion industry is responsible for 10% of global carbon emissions, UN Alliance for Sustainable Fashion 2019
+- The global fashion industry is responsible for 10% of global carbon emissions, UN Alliance for Sustainable Fashion 2019

 - An astonishing 20% of clothing may never be worn, 2018